The Hen Who Dreamed She Could Fly: Plot

 Sprout, a hen who lay eggs on a barn longs to be free from her cage.
 Sprout becomes depressed and eventually stops eating and is taken out of the farm by the owner only to be thrown into a hole.

 Sprout gets woken up at night by a mallard duck named "Straggler" who warns her about a weasel that planned to eat her.
 Eventually, Sprout leaves the farm and hears a scream from a bush.
 She goes over only to discover an egg there.

 Straggler appears again and takes care of Sprout while she cares for the egg.
 Right before the egg hatches, Straggler sacrifices himself to the weasel so it will have a full stomach and not eat them.
 A baby mallard hatches from the egg and is named Baby by Sprout.
 She then takes care of him like a son.

 Baby eventually grows up to be a strong mallard duck and joins a flock of mallards for the winter as their leader.
-Sprout then sees she has done everything for Baby tells Weasel that she can kill her and lets Weasel eat her.
+Sprout then sees she has done everything she could for Baby, then ultimately allows Weasel to eat her.